Today we are talking about how to deal with toddler tantrums.

 “NO!”
 Her foot stamps on the ground, her eyes blazing with the fierceness of a thousand suns.
 She’s only 2 but she’s got the attitude and the boldness of a teenager.
 If you tell her not to do something, she’ll do it, just to see the reaction.
 She’s testing boundaries, testing to see if I mean what I say.

 I’ve experienced the wailing, the foot stomping, the defiance.
-Dealing with toddler tantrums comes with the territory of having a toddler.
+Dealing with toddler tantrums comes with the territory of having a young child.

 With my firstborn, I remember the testing.
 When she didn’t like what she was told, her response was to go “boneless.”
 She would crumple to the ground leaving me to either drag her along, or let her lie on the ground while she finished lodging her complaint with management.